 Orange diamonds

-- Color variations: reddish-orange, yellowish-orange, brownish-orange
+- Colour variations: reddish-orange, yellowish-orange, brownish-orange

 - Meaning: Believed to inspired boldness, creativity and productivity, orange diamonds are exotic and evocative.
 Orange is an emotional stimulant and is often linked to energy,